The Trae Young Trade: Why Washington Bet Its Future on Atlanta's Past

 The return of McCollum and Kispert gives Atlanta precisely what they needed: expiring contracts and roster flexibility.
 McCollum carries a substantial salary that will come off the books, freeing Atlanta to pursue free agents who fit their defensive identity.
 Kispert provides immediate three-point shooting that spaces the floor for Johnson and the Hawks’ attacking wings.
 Neither player represents the long-term future, but both serve the short-term purpose of bridging Atlanta from the Young era to whatever comes next.

 Hawks general manager Landry Fields has spoken about building sustainably through the draft and developing talent internally.
 Young’s presence complicated that vision.
 His salary consumed cap space that could be used on role players.
 His style of play demanded that the team operate through him even when the young players were more effective operating independently.
-The 2-8 record with Young and 15-13 without him told a story the organization could no longer ignore: the Hawks were better positioned to succeed without their highest-paid player on the court.
+As The Athletic’s Chris Kirschner reported, that stark win-loss split told a story the organization could no longer ignore: the Hawks were better positioned to succeed without their highest-paid player on the court.

 Washington’s Gamble: Reuniting with Familiar Faces